 Joseph again tested his brothers by returning their money in their grain sacks but this time he placed his silver cup in Benjamin’s sack.
 When his brothers left, he sent his servant after them accusing them of theft and threatening to take whoever had stolen the cup.
 They came back to Joseph and Judah begged for Benjamin’s life, saying that, if something happened to Benjamin their father would die.
 At this point Judah offered his own life for Benjamin (ch.
 44).

 Joseph forgives his brothers

 Upon seeing this evidence of love, Joseph knew that his brothers had changed.
-He dismissed his servants and wept so loudly that Pharaohs house heard him.
-He revealed his identify to his brothers who were shocked and then scared of what Joseph might end up doing to them in retaliation for what they had done to him long ago (Genesis 45:1-8).
+He dismissed his servants and wept so loudly that Pharaoh’s house heard him.
+He revealed his identity to his brothers who were shocked and then scared of what Joseph might end up doing to them in retaliation for what they had done to him long ago (Genesis 45:1-8).
 Joseph forgave his brothers and told them that even though they meant harm, God overruled their evil work for good (ch.
 50:15–21).
 Joseph sent his brothers to bring Jacob and his family back to Egypt that they may live in the land of Goshen (ch.
 45:9—47:12).